-This house was located on the west side of Studio City close to the eastern border with Sherman Oaks.
+This house on Moorpark Street was located on the west side of Studio City close to the eastern border with Sherman Oaks.
 Specifically, off of the intersection of Coldwater Canyon and Ventura Blvd.

-The Los Angeles River is nearby as is Sportsman’s Lodge; a classic Hollywood and SFV landmark.
-Apparently you could fish there.
+The Los Angeles River is nearby as is Sportsman’s Lodge; a classic Hollywood and SFV venue landmark.

 The family knew about the area for some time because Joseph’s only sister Kathryn Marinello, and her husband Anthony opened a food store at 13251 Moorpark in 1947.